Restrainite/restrainite.github.io/usage.md

    default install.
 You can create it, if it's missing.
 3. If you use ResoniteModLoader, install [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings)
 4. Start Resonite.
+5. If you use ResoniteModSettings, enable `showNames - Whether to show the internal key names next to descriptions` in the ResoniteModSettings Mod settings.
-5. Check the settings menu to customize your options.
+7. Check the settings menu to customize your options.

 {: .important }
 With the current use of dynamic variables, it's not possible to restrict the access by others.
 Anyone in